-Customer experience management can be directly linked to how the employees understand and view their workplace.
+Customer experience management can be directly linked to how the employee experience — that is, how well they understand and view their workplace.
 It’s easy to understand that if the employees are unhappy, their performance will be subpar, thus giving the customer a less-than-stellar experience.
 Customer experience management, therefore, must include management of the employee experience as well.

 Business strategy states that the best brands are often built from the inside-out.
 How well a company stands the test of time hinges on whether the employees — the public face of the company — are happy or not.
 If they’re unhappy, they may represent the brand in a way that leaves the customer with a bad taste in his mouth.
 A bad taste means a bad experience, which means an unhappy customer and difficult customer experience management.
 And unhappy customers tell other potential customers to stay away.